Archive for the ‘Germany’ Category

 Yet, to my dismay, German Riesling has historically had a tough time in the UK due to its association with “cheap and sweet” low quality bulk wine and an overcomplicated labeling system.

-In fact, one of the reasons that I launched The Riesling Revolutionary in June 2011 was to help improve its image in the UK and show people that the Germans are actually producing some world class, DRY white wines.
+In fact, one of the reasons that I launched The Riesling Revolutionary was to help improve its image in the UK and show people that the Germans are actually producing some world class, DRY white wines.

 However, as time went on, I felt that my efforts were being undercut somewhat by the fact that many German producers were continuing to produce wines with gothic looking labels and confusing terminology.

 The quality of the wine was never an issue for me.
 It was the way it was being presented to the consumer.

 But rather than standing idly by, I thought I would get hasty and take matters into my own hands.

 My mission was to create a range of wines that not only possessed everything I loved about great German Riesling – crisp acidity, textbook minerality and a sense of place.
 But, they also had to be attractive and approachable for UK wine drinkers.